codepath/android_guides/Defining-Custom-Views.md

  * [Drawing](http://developer.android.com/training/custom-views/custom-drawing.html) - Control the rendering of the view on screen visually by overriding the [onDraw](http://developer.android.com/reference/android/view/View.html#onDraw\(android.graphics.Canvas\)) method.
  * [Interaction](http://developer.android.com/training/custom-views/making-interactive.html) - Control the ways the user can interact with the view with the [onTouchEvent](http://developer.android.com/reference/android/view/View.html#onTouchEvent\(android.view.MotionEvent\)) and gestures.
- * [Measurement](http://developer.android.com/guide/topics/ui/custom-components.html#custom) - Control the content size of the view on screen considering all layout constraints and minimum content dimensions by overriding the [onMeasure](http://developer.android.com/reference/android/view/View.html#onMeasure\(int, int\)) method.
+ * [Measurement](http://developer.android.com/guide/topics/ui/custom-components.html#custom) - Control the content dimensions of the view on screen by overriding the [onMeasure](http://developer.android.com/reference/android/view/View.html#onMeasure\(int, int\)) method.
- * [Attributes](http://developer.android.com/training/custom-views/create-view.html#customattr) - Defining custom XML attributes particular for your view and using them to control view behavior or presentation with [TypedArray](http://developer.android.com/reference/android/content/res/TypedArray.html)
+ * [Attributes](http://developer.android.com/training/custom-views/create-view.html#customattr) - Defining custom XML attributes for your view and using them to control behavior with [TypedArray](http://developer.android.com/reference/android/content/res/TypedArray.html)

 To take a closer look, suppose we want to **create our own view control that allows the user to select between different shapes**.
 The view will display a single shape (square, circle or triangle) and clicking on the view will toggle the shape selected between the different options.